Site uses cookies to provide basic functionality.

 b2842f3 I rhyme To see myself, to set the darkness echoing. writing Seamus Heaney

 403324e A Gift for You I send you...
 A cottage retreat on a hill in Ireland.
 This cottage is filled with fresh flowers, art supplies, and a double-wide chaise lounge in front of a wood-burning fireplace.
 There is a cabinet near the front door, where your favorite meals appear, several times a day.
 Desserts are plentiful and calorie free.
 The closet is stocked with colorful robes and pajamas, and a painting in the bedroom slides aside to reveal a plasma television screen with every movie you've ever wanted to watch.
 A wooden mailbox at the end of the lane is filled daily with beguiling invitations to tea parties, horse-and-carriage rides, theatrical performances, and violin concerts.
 There is no obligation or need to respond.
 You sleep deeply and peacefully each night, and feel profoundly healthy.
-This cottage is yours to return to at any time. writing dreaming procrastination creativity Susan Ariel Rainbow Kennedy (SARK)
+This cottage is yours to return to at any time. creativity dreaming procrastination writing Susan Ariel Rainbow Kennedy (SARK)

-68a94af It has been well said that an author who expects results from a first novel is in a position similar to that of a man who drops a rose petal down the Grand Canyon of Arizona and listens for the echo. writing novels P.G.
+68a94af It has been well said that an author who expects results from a first novel is in a position similar to that of a man who drops a rose petal down the Grand Canyon of Arizona and listens for the echo. novels writing P.G.
 Wodehouse

 57bcd1a The writer is the duelist who never fights at the stated hour, who gathers up an insult, like another curious object, a collector's item, spreads it out on his desk later, and then engages in a duel with it verbally.
 Some people call it weakness.
 I call it postponement.
 What is weakness in the man becomes a quality in the writer.
 For he preserves, collects what will explode later in his work.
 That is why the writer is the loneliest man in the world; because he lives, fights, dies, is reborn always alone; all his roles are played behind a curtain.
-In life he is an incongruous figure. writer writing passivity Anaïs Nin
+In life he is an incongruous figure. passivity writer writing Anaïs Nin

 315fabb Writing poetry and reading books causes brain damage. poetry writing Pat Conroy